 With a major Instagram and YouTube following, Bosu has created much chatter around stability and balance.
 With this one piece of gym equipment providing an unstable surface, you can work up your heart rate, strengthen your overall muscle tone and build your endurance.

 Remember those childhood afternoons playing hopscotch, racing each other across the playground and trying your luck at double Dutch?
 Have a throwback-inspired workout with this jump rope.
 Though you probably didn't realize as a kid that you were working up quite a sweat and burning mega calories, this simple move is effective and, well, easy!
-With a 10-foot cable and lined grips, work your way up to 1,000 jumps.
+With 6-inch memory foam handles, work your way up to 1,000 jumps.

 You may have visions of Jane Fonda or Richard Simmons circa the '80s when you see a step — but don't forget there's a reason they were so popular.
 Simply stepping up and down works your lower body and your abs and builds your cardio health.
 This at-home step supports up to 275 pounds and can be adjusted from 4 to 8 inches, depending on your fitness level and height.